PublicDomainRelease/MODFLOW-LGR/readme.txt

 in the Environment Variables window and again in the System Properties window.
 Initiate and use a new Windows Command Prompt window.

+       HOW TO ADD TO THE PATH ENVIRONMENT VARIABLE WINDOWS VISTA SYSTEMS

+From the Start menu, select Settings and then Control Panel.
+Select System & Maintenance followed by System.
+Choose the Advanced System option.
+Select the Settings Task, and then select the Environmental Variables button.
+In the System Variables pane, select the PATH variable followed by Edit.
+In the Edit window, add ";C:\WRDAPP\mf2lgr.2_0\bin" to the end of the Variable Value (ensure that the current contents of the User Value are not deleted) and click OK.
+Click OK in the Environment Variables window and then exit from the control panel windows.
+Initiate and use a new Windows Command window.

 C. EXECUTING THE SOFTWARE

-After the executable file in the mflgr.1_2\bin directory is installed in a directory that is included in your PATH, MODFLOW-LGR is initiated in a Windows Command-Prompt window using the command:
+After the executable file in the mflgr.2_0\bin directory is installed in a directory that is included in your PATH, MODFLOW-LGR is initiated in a Windows Command-Prompt window using the command: